-- 3. A candidate must have successfully completed 60 ECTS in First Year to proceed to the Second Year of the Programme.
-The Pass standard is 40% in each subject.
-However the year may be passed by compensation provided: - The aggregate mark for all modules of the year is at least 40% - No mark is below 35% - Not more than 15 ECTS have marks in range 35 39% where the mark is below 40% must be repeated.
-Marks of 40% and above are
+- The aggregate mark for all modules of the year is at least 40% - No mark is below 35% - Not more than 15 ECTS have marks in range 35 39%

+Note: Where one or more of these conditions have not been met each modulewhere the mark is below 40% must be repeated.
+Marks of 40% and above are carried forward to the next session and are not repeatable.